-(b) Except in relation to any Existing IP rights in the Advertiser Content (which remains the sole property of the Advertiser), the Advertiser agrees that WORK180 will own all Developed IP Rights, and that all right, title and interest in the Developed IP Rights will vest beneficially in favor of Work180 and, to the extent this does not occur, the Advertiser assigns them (by way of present assignment) to WORK180.
+(b) The Advertiser agrees that WORK180 will own all Developed IP Rights, and that all right, title and interest in the Developed IP Rights will vest beneficially in favor of WORK180 and, to the extent this does not occur, the Advertiser assigns them (by way of present assignment) to WORK180.

 5.3 IP Rights Warranties

 (a) Each party warrants that it will not, in any way, infringe or allow any other person to infringe the other party’s Existing IP Rights.